 Are you good at math?
 Mr. Mickey will laugh when he reads this because he knows that my eyes cloud over, and my mind starts to wander whenever I see numbers.
 But I can be reasonably good at math when it matters most, such as getting dressed or balancing my checkbook.

 This lovely jacket is an excellent example of what I should not ever wear.
 It fits me like a glove, it was on sale, and it is black.
 If you stop the analysis there, as I did when I got carried away and bought this one, you will make the same mistake.
 The fact that it ends just below my waistline, which is not much different than my backside in width and shape, makes this an abysmal choice for me.
-I need to wear a longer jacket or top, which does not show that part of my middle.
+I need to wear a longer jacket or top, which does not show my middle part.
 It is a dressy jacket which should not be worn with a sporty longer top, so that means it has to go.
 If you have an hour-glass figure with a slim waistline and fuller hips, you will look fabulous in this jacket.

 Now for more math.
 Three primary neutral colors make up my base wardrobe (black, white, and gray).
-Three accent colors complete it (red, royal blue, and denim blues).
+Three accent colors complete it (red, royal blue, and denim blue).
 Wearing more than three colors at once can look cluttered and too busy.
 A top and pants or a skirt, along with a vest, jacket, or cardigan in your three neutral colors, is a great start.
-You can add other pieces in your best accent colors to create lots of looks while mixing and matching with six colors that work well together.
+You can add other pieces in your best accent colors to create lots of looks while mixing and matching six colors that work well together.
 It matters not what season it is.
-This same formula will work year-round, but it’s hard to use the rule of three in the heat of summer, so I will tackle that recipe in a future post.
+This same formula will work year-round, but it’s hard to use the rule of three in the heat of summer, so that I will tackle that recipe in a future post.